Jazqa/kwin-quarter-tiling/README.md

 ## Help
 - In case of trouble, restart the script by disabling it and enabling it again via KWin Scripts
+- After changing the configuration, restart the script by disabling it and enabling it again.

 ## Note
 - If you remove a virtual desktop, all of the tiled clients on the desktop will also be closed (it's a feature)